aceade/Fiptubat/README.md

 * Return unit details (e.g. for UI purposes)
 * Decide which unit to choose (AI-only)

+### TargetSelection
+Chooses a target.
+Has two implementations: `UnitTargetSelection` and `AdvancedTargetSelection`.

+##### UnitTargetSelection
+Base class.
+Hard-coded to returns the closest target.

+##### AdvancedTargetSelection
+Subclass of UnitTargetSelection.
+Allows for more intelligent target selection by using one of the following algorithms:
+* Closest target (default method)
+* Target with lowest remaining health
+* Target with the highest remaining health
+* Most exposed target
+* Target with the highest damage output

+### UIManager
+Handles UI interactions.

 ### GameStateManager
 Main controller for the game logic.
 Handles the following functionality:
 * Pausing/resuming